Winter Weather Advisory from SAT 3:00 PM CST until SUN 6:00 AM CST

-Winter Weather Advisory from SAT 3:00 PM CST until SUN 6:00 AM CSTNew
+Winter Weather Advisory from SAT 3:00 PM CST until SUN 6:00 AM CSTUpdated

 Issued by National Weather Service – Minneapolis, MN